What is the HCV program?

 Eligibility - based on a family's household income

-Eligibility for the Housing Choice Voucher program is based on a family's household income.
-The voucher covers a portion of the rent and the family is expected to pay the balance.
-The family share is an affordable percentage of their income and is generally calculated to be between 30 to 40 percent of their monthly-adjusted gross income for rent and utilities.
+Voucher covers a portion of rent and the family is expected to pay the balance.
+The family balance is generally calculated to be between 30 to 40 percent of monthly-adjusted gross income for rent and utilities.

 The eligible household must qualify as "Extremely Low Income" which is defined by HUD as 30% of the Area Median Income.
 Family income includes salaries, wages, tips, interest from assets, pensions, social security, assistance from grants, etc. for all household members.

 Federal regulations require certain obligations and responsibilities on the part of the family for continued participation.
 If a family fails to meet these obligations, their participation in the Housing Choice Voucher program may be terminated.

 - The family must supply any information or certification that the Housing Authority (HA) or HUD determines is necessary in the administration of the program, including submission of required evidence of citizenship or eligible immigration status.

 - The family must supply any information requested by HA or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition.